ai4ce/DeepExplorer/README.md

 ## Environment Setup
 Please refer to the `requirements.txt` for the environment we run our experiment in.

-Note that we run all our experiment in `habitat-sim` and `habitat-lab` on version 0.1.6.
+Note that we run all our experiments in `habitat-sim` and `habitat-lab` on version 0.1.6.
 The hash for `habitat-sim=0.1.6` is `781f787`.
 The hash for `habitat-lab=0.1.6` is `ac937fd`.
-Theoratically, the version between `habitat-sim` and `habitat-lab` should match, but we never experiment with this.
+Theoretically, the version between `habitat-sim` and `habitat-lab` should match, but we never experimented with this.

-You could potentially run our code in higher version of `habitat` since the software should be fairly backward compatiable, but we noticed that some configuration files need to be manually changed to implement the 360 panorama camera we used, so we decided to stick with an old version of `habitat`
+You could potentially run our code in a higher version of `habitat` since the software should be fairly backward compatible, but we noticed that some configuration files need to be manually changed to implement the 360 panorama camera we used, so we decided to stick with an old version of `habitat`

-Because of the old `habitat` version, our Python version is stucked with `3.6`.
+Because of the old `habitat` version, our Python version is stuck with `3.6``.

-I wrote [this tutorial](https://docs.google.com/document/d/1XujCOLZ3d-76s0n1U7U1S_X2c2eHNGTT4ZTIgBPw8NI/edit?usp=sharing) on installing `habitat` for our lab's junior member.
-It focuses on installing it in a HPC envrionment, but it may still be useful for you.
+I wrote [this tutorial](https://docs.google.com/document/d/1XujCOLZ3d-76s0n1U7U1S_X2c2eHNGTT4ZTIgBPw8NI/edit?usp=sharing) on installing `habitat` for our lab's junior members.
+It focuses on installing it in an HPC environment, but it may still be helpful for you.

 ## TL;DR
 `train` contains all the code for training